ONSdigital/ssdc-rm-acceptance-tests/CODE_GUIDE.md

 #### Context Index

+Every context attribute used by the tests should be described here.

 | Attribute                 | Description                                                                                     |
 | ------------------------- | ----------------------------------------------------------------------------------------------- |
 | test_start_local_datetime | Stores the local time at the beginning of each scenario in an environment hook                  |